I2Tunimib/I2T-docs/docs/user-manual/discover-services/extenders.md

 * Sum of daily precipitation (including rain, showers and snowfall) in mm
 * Number of hours with rain

-<em>Hourly parameters</em>, returning values at a specific hour of a specific day:
+_Hourly parameters_, returning values at a specific hour of a specific day:
 * Temperature at 2 meters above ground in °C
 * Relative humidity at 2 meters above ground in %
 * Precipitation (rainsnow) in mm